 20 Epic Facts About The Lord of the Rings Trilogy

 Between on-set injuries, extensive script changes, and one whopper of a casting process, at various points in the life of The Lord of the Rings trilogy it seemed as if director Peter Jackson might have bitten off more than he could chew.
 The trilogy that changed the face of fantasy films tackled a number of challenges along the way, but it all worked out in the end.
 In celebration of Hobbit Day, here are 20 facts about the Oscar-winning trilogy.

 1. IT WENT THROUGH A TON OF SCRIPT REVISIONS.

 When The Lord of the Rings started out, it was originally going to be two movies.
-Later, concerned about the ballooning budget, executive producers Bob and Harvey Weinstein tried to persuade Jackson to condense the movie into a single film.
+Later, concerned about the ballooning budget, producers tried to persuade Jackson to condense the movie into a single film.
 At various points in the scripting process, Arwen, not Éowyn, was the one to dress up as a man, ride into the Battle of Pelennor Fields, and kill the Witch-king; and Rohan and Gondor were combined into one kingdom.
 Miramax also suggested that the one-movie version be presented as a flashback, with an older Frodo “covering [the entire Mines of Moria sequence in Fellowship] by saying something like, ‘So then we went on a dangerous journey through the Mines of Moria and lost Gandalf!,’” recalled Jackson.

 2. SEAN CONNERY DIDN'T UNDERSTAND THE SCRIPT.